-The home was a simple two story construction with undressed planks.
-The main section of the house measured only only 15 feet wide and 25 feet deep.
+The Pickett House was a simple two story construction with undressed planks.
+The main section measured only only 15 feet wide and 25 feet deep.
 The first floor has two rooms and the second floor, originally reached only by a ladder on the wall, had two rooms.
-Cooking was outside under a lean-to on the west side of the house and a fireplace made of stick and mud heated the house.
+Cooking was done outside under a lean-to on the west side of the house.
+A fireplace made of stick and mud heated the house.
 Pickett's bedroom later became the present dining room.
 The front room was was Pickett's study, where he conducted much of his official U.S. Army business.

 During his stay, Picket married an Indian woman, thought to be Kaigani Haida, whom he met at Semiahmoo Bay (near Blaine, WA) during a surveying expedition.
 His young wife who gave birth December 31, 1857 to their son, James Tilton Pickett.
 The mother died when shortly thereafter due to complications from childbirth.
-For four years after his mother's death it appears as young James was cared for by local women as Captain Pickett performed his military duties.
-At this time Captain Picked was busy attending to his duties at the Garrison in Bellingham and with the Pig War on San Juan Island so the house stood mostly vacant..
+For four years after his mother's death it appears that local women cared for James when Captain Pickett performed his military duties.
+At this time, Pickett was busy attending to his duties at the Garrison in Bellingham and with the Pig War on San Juan Island.
+As a result, the house stood mostly vacant.

-This house has changed ownership many times.
-Hattie Strother, who lived there from 1889 until her death in 1936, deeded the house to the Washington State Historical Society and all her furniture to the Pioneers of Washington, Whatcom Chapter 5.
+The Pickett House has changed ownership many times.
+Hattie Strother, who lived there from 1889 until her death in 1936, deeded it to the Washington State Historical Society and all her furniture to the local chapter of Daughters of the Pioneers of Washington.
 After her death the house became a historical monument, was designated a museum in 1941, listed on the Washington Heritage Register of historic places, and in 1971 was placed on the National Register of Historical Places.